abdolence/circe-tagged-adt-codec-scala3/README.md

 }
 ```

-Then you should specify it with your own implementation like this:
+Then you should specify it with your own implementation:

 ```scala
 implicit val encoder: Encoder[TestEvent] =